Skip to content

 Admissions Policies

-• On June 29, 2023, Hamilton's President released a statement in response to the Supreme Court's ruling to end race-based admissions programs at universities.
-The statement reads in part as follows: "This is an issue of the utmost importance to the College, to higher education, to society, and to me, personally and professionally.
+• On June 29, 2023, Hamilton's President released a statement in response to the Supreme Court's ruling on affirmative action which reads in part as follows: "This is an issue of the utmost importance to the College, to higher education, to society, and to me, personally and professionally.
 Last year, Hamilton joined 32 other liberal arts colleges in filing an amicus brief with the Court that stressed 'the educational benefits of a diverse student body and the societal benefits of educating diverse future leaders.'
 I have written about the history and importance of affirmative action in the Washington Post and The Hill and spoken about it often."

 Anti-Racism, Bias, and Diversity Training